bigkevmcd/backstage-plugins/plugins/capi-clusters-backend/README.md

-# Catalog Backend Module for Cluster API
+# Cluster API Backend

-This is an extension module to the plugin-catalog-backend plugin, with an entity provider to read CAPI clusters as Backstage Entities.
+This provides a backend for CAPI Clusters.

 ![List of CAPI Clusters as Resourcess](./cluster_resources.png)